 Computerized adaptive testing is an AI-based approach to testing where the difficulty of the test is adapted to you based on your performance as you take the test.
 If you do well, the items get more difficult, and if you do poorly, the items get easier.
 If an accurate score is reached, the test stops early.
 This means that the test becomes shorter, more accurate, more secure, more engaging, and fairer.

 The AI algorithms are almost always based on item response theory (IRT), an application of machine learning to assessment, but can be based on other models as well.
 CAT is also called computer-adaptive testing or adaptive assessment, but “computerized adaptive testing” is used more often in the scientific literature.

 - What is computerized adaptive testing?

-- How does the test adapt?
+- How does an adaptive test adapt?

-- An example of computerized adaptive testing
+- What is an example of computerized adaptive testing

-- Advantages of computerized adaptive testing
+- What are advantages of computerized adaptive testing

 - How to develop an CAT that is valid and defensible